axonivy-market/open-weather-connector/open-weather-connector-product/README.md

 # OpenWeather Connector

-Harness the power of freely available weather data in your business processes with OpenWeather!
-This Axon Ivy connector streamlines access to OpenWeatherMap's comprehensive datasets, offering a wealth of valuable information within their free plan:
+Harness the power of freely available weather data for your business processes with OpenWeather!
+This Axon Ivy Connector implements access to OpenWeatherMap data sets and creates various weather maps within the free plan:

-* **Real-time weather:** Get current conditions for any location worldwide.
+* **Current Weather:** Get the current weather for any location worldwide.
-* **Extended forecasts:** Plan ahead with multi-day predictions.
+**Advanced forecasts:** Plan ahead with multi-day forecasts.
-* **Air quality:** Optimize user experience based on environmental factors.
-* **Geocoding:**
-	* **Address to coordinates:** Convert physical addresses to precise latitude and longitude values.
-	* **Coordinates to address:** Obtain the corresponding address for a given latitude and longitude.
+* **Precipitation:** Forecast the probability of precipitation for the next few days.
+** **Wind:** Wind strength and prevailing direction can also be predicted.

-* Supports you with an easy-to-copy demo implementation to reduce your integration effort.
+This connector supports you with a demo implementation to reduce your integration effort

 ## Demo